Myths and Facts About Running – How Can I Start Running Without Getting Injured? | Physioactif

 The main factor causing injuries when starting to run is progressing too quickly without allowing the body to fully adapt.

-It is recommended to start running by going on several short runs each week.
-During each run, it is best to alternate between minutes of running and walking.
-Gradually, from one run to the next, you can increase the total duration of the run if all goes well.
+It is recommended to start running with several short outings per week.
+During each outing, it is best to alternate between minutes of running and walking.
+Gradually, from one outing to the next, you can increase the total duration of the outing if everything feels good.
 The most important thing is to listen to your body.

-The other two factors to consider when starting to run without injury are:
+The two other elements to consider when starting to run without injury are:

 To properly manage the start of running, we recommend that you follow the protocols established by La Clinique du Coureur at the following link: https://lacliniqueducoureur.com/professionnels/outils-pour-les-professionnels/programmes-de-course/programmes-de-course/